-- a. solving unforeseen problems on your own, - b. complex tasks, - c. learning new things? - d. working with computers, PCs, network, or mainframe?"
+- c. learning new things? - d. working with computers, PCs, network, or mainframe?

-Over the past 12 months, have you undergone any training paid for or provided by your employer or by yourself if self-employed?
+Over the past 12 months, have you undergone any training paid for or provided by your employer, or by yourself if self-employed?

-"Are you able to choose or change:
+Are you able to choose or change

-- a. your order of tasks, - b. your methods of work,
+- a. your order of tasks?

+- b. your methods of work?

+- c. your speed or rate of work?